ajinChen/automatic-feature-selection/README.md

 ### Permutation Importances

-The permutation importance method measures the features by the difference of validation loss on validation data before and after the permutation, which don't need to retrain model and can apply to any kind of machine learning algorithm.
+The permutation importance method measures the features by the difference of validation loss on validation data before and after the permutation, which don't need to retrain model and can apply to any kind of machine learning algorithm.<br>

-Procedure:
+Procedure:<br>
 a.
 Compute the baseline on validation metric for a model trained on all features<br>
 b.
 Permute evaluating feature in the validation set<br>
 c.
 Compute validation score on new validation data<br>